 From Soave Classico’s most privileged volcanic-limestone hillsides, this is a high-tone northern Italian white bursting with white flowers, honeysuckle and stone fruits.
 Crisp and clean, finishing juicy and surprisingly long.
 A perfect complement to all kinds of seafood dishes, summer vegetables, poultry and light cheeses.

 The Bisol “Jeio” Prosecco NV is a delicious sparkler that comes from the Veneto region of northeast Italy.
 A brilliant straw yellow color, the first sip is an intense and fresh nose of citrus fruits and saline sensations.
 If you love fruit forward sparklers… this one is for you.

 This picturesque estate lies in the commune of San Casciano, just outside of Florence.
 The pristine vineyards contain Sangiovese, ranging in age from 5 to 35 years, Cabernet Sauvignon and Merlot vines, averaging 20 years in age.
-The 2017 Chianti has juicy fruit with just enough backbone to make it the perfect companion for just about any food dish.
+The 2018 Chianti is the result of a wonderful vintage with conditions that allowed for silky smooth Chiantis.
+This one is packed with explosive red fruit, with just enough backbone to make it the perfect companion for just about any food dish.

 Ramey’s 2016 Davis Bynum Russian River Valley Chardonnay (tasted last week) is nothing short of delicious.
 Carved off the sandy silt soils of River West vineyard, and guided along by a true winemaking expert in David Ramey, it offers a harmonious mix of lively citrus fruit and the vanilla creaminess brought on by the barrels of Hungarian Oak.